Meet the Board & Staff

 You can reach Leslie at leslie.mooney@cliftonculturalarts.org.

-Emalene Benson – Programs & Communication Manager
+Emalene Benson – Program Manager

-You can reach Emalene with creative class and community programming ideas at emalene.benson@cliftonculturalarts.org.
+You can reach Emalene at emalene.benson@cliftonculturalarts.org.

-Debbie Ollinger Bernloehr – Finance Associate
+Debbie Ollinger Bernloehr – Finance Manager

 Debbie joined the CCAC in February, 2016, and manages various financial and development responsibilities.
 Debbie was born and raised in Cincinnati, but also lived in New York and Chicago while she pursued her Marketing career.
 She previously worked as a Brand Manager at Quaker Oats and H.J.
 Heinz, then shifted gears to become an Account Director at LAGA, a package design firm in Cincinnati.